The Ordinary's New Serum Ended My Botox Obsession — & It's Cheaper

 Growth factors are a type of peptide, or protein, known to stimulate skin cell growth over time.
 They are often used to heal wounds but skincare brands have since found another use for them, namely boosting collagen and elastin — two things that are found naturally in our skin, giving it structure and suppleness.
 Collagen and elastin deplete as we age but sun exposure and other environmental aggressors like pollution can speed up the process, resulting in fine lines and skin laxity.

 Growth factors are a relatively new innovation in the skincare world, so products that enlist them are typically eye-wateringly expensive.
-But you can always count on The Ordinary to democratize a buzzy ingredient.
-This week it launched GF 15% Solution, $15.50, a serum boasting three types of plant-based growth factors.
+But you can always count on The Ordinary to democratise a buzzy ingredient.
+This week it launched GF 15% Solution, £13.50, a serum boasting three types of plant-based growth factors.

 AdvertisementADVERTISEMENT